Becky O. Peleowo

 “Are you ok? “ I asked before ransacking my bag for my mobile phone.

 He did not answer.
-I told him to calm down and call his mother's number for me to dial.
-Soon Mother and son were talking and I excused myself to give some privacy.
+I told him to calm down and to call his mother’s number for me to dial.
+Soon Mother and son were talking and I excused myself to give them some privacy.
 Whatever it is they both had to say, I did not bother to listen or eavesdrop.

 “My mum doesn't live with us. “ Dara finally opened up one day.
 It made more sense to me now.